Popovich, Isaac choose to stand for anthem in NBA bubble

 Isaac has a history of being active with various charities and churches.

-Popovich has said these games, and the eyeballs that will be on them, provides “a tremendous opportunity" to spark change.
+Popovich has said these games, and the eyeballs that will be on them, provides ''a tremendous opportunity'' to spark change.
+He said the NBA is committed to emphasizing a need for change for the rest of the season, including the playoffs.

-“It’s taken a very long time to get this momentum going,” Popovich said in a video that is airing before games and will continue to be shown through Sunday.
-“And it cannot be lost.”
+''We're hoping that we can keep everybody's mind on that,'' Popovich said. ''A lot of things go on in this country day after day after day. ...
+Things get lost sometimes and we don't want this to be one of those things.''

 Isaac, in his first game since January because of a knee injury, played well.
 He had 16 points on 6-for-7 shooting in 16 minutes, helping the Magic to a 128-118 victory.